csr/wookieepedia-full-stack/README.md

 ## Welcome in!

 Welcome, Star War fan!
 We're so excited to have you here.
+May the _code_ be with you as you navigate through the project!

-Wookieepedia is a full-stack project divided into two applications:
+Wookieepedia! is a full-stack project divided into two applications:

 * A frontend React application written with TypeScript.
 * A backend application written with Java and using the XYZ library.